knetikmedia/knetikcloud-android-client/docs/ObjectsApi.md

 <a name="updateObjectItem"></a>
 # **updateObjectItem**
-> Void updateObjectItem(templateId, entitlementId, cascade, objectItem)
+> Void updateObjectItem(templateId, objectId, cascade, objectItem)

 Update an object